JaapvanEkris/openrowingmonitor/docs/Mathematical_Foundations.md

 Practical experiments support the above argument: where feeding the algorithm using the Quadratic regression for systematic error correction results in a Goodness Of Fit for the recovery slope of 0.9990, feeding from the linear regression results in a Goodness Of Fit often exceeding 0.9996.

+A key element is the use of a weighed linear regression method, where the weight is based on the Goodness of Fit of the datapoint to prevent badly fitted drag slopes or badly fitting specific datapoints from throwing off the systematic error correction filter too much.

 A key issue is preventing time contraction/delution: maintaining a correction factor per magnet will not guarantee that all corrections over all magnets across a session will not cause a drift in time (as the corrected *currentDt* is also used for calculating the moving time since start [`Flywheel.js`](../app/engine/Flywheel.js)).
 To keep time drift under controll, the [`CyclicErrorFilter.js`](../app/engine/utils/CyclicErrorFilter.js) will guarantee that the average of all slopes will be 1 at all times, and the slopes of all intercepts be 0.
 This is a bit crude, but it is shown to be effective.

 ### Linear regression algorithm for dragfactor calculation based on *CurrentDt* and time